 There is also a parking garage up the block from us on the corner of Oxford and Allston, directly under the Brower Center.

-In San Francisco, the nearest BART station is the 24th and Mission station, about four blocks away.
+In San Francisco, the nearest BART station is the 24th and Mission station, about three blocks away.

 In Berkeley, the nearest BART station is Downtown Berkeley BART located about a block away.

 There are a few bike racks on the streets, as well as the usual lampposts and telephone poles.